StefanGerrits2/real-time-web-1920/README.md

 ## Useful app (concept)

-My idea is to use the Spotify API to create a game where you need to guess a song the other users can queue.
-The more songs you guess, the more points you get.
+My idea is to use the Openweathermap API to create a game where you need to guess the current temperature of a given city.
+The more right answers you guess, the more points you get.

+Ofcourse other kind of questions/features will be made while building the app.

 I was thinking of the following features:
-* Getting a hint about the name of the song when you press a button or type in /hint.
+* Getting a hint about the temperature of the city when you press a button or type in /hint.
 You will get less points if you guess it with a hint.

 * You can play the game with multiple users.

-* Queue a song by typing in the song name (only that users sees the song name)
+* Picking a city on your own by typing in the city name (only that users sees the city name)

-* Everyone will be able to see the guesses you make except the answer if you guessed the song name.
+* You will get a multiple choice.

 * Points will be updated each round, when the game is over the scoreboared will be shown.